nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/administering-your-project/naming-conventions.md

 ## General rule

-- Use pascal case naming convention (initial uppercase letter)
+- Use pascal case naming convention (initial uppercase letter).
   - Example: `PascalCase`
 - Avoid using hyphens (-) and use underscore.
 They will prevent your items to be usable by automation scripting.